Shohail-Ismail/COM1008-HTML-Project/README.md

 # Running the program

-To view, navigate to the website foler and view index.HTML in web browser, then navigate to other pages through hyperlinks.
+To view, navigate to the website folder and view the file 'index.html' through a web browser, after which you can navigate to other pages through hyperlinks.